 Since the 1st Battalion, Stormont, Dundas & Glengarry Highlanders played a key role in the liberation of the Knokke-Heist area during the end of October and November 1st, 1944, Fred Jones had ensured that Glens are well displayed in his museum.

 Our first visit was in 2008 while the museum was under its initial construction.
 For those of us who returned on the Glens Tours of 2009, 2012, and 2018, we were impressed by the progress that had been made to ensure that the "For Freedom Museum" is a high quality military museum.

 Thank you Fred.

 In 2008, Harold Kip was a young resident of 10 Hawkinsstraat, Leeston, The Netherlands.
 He became interested in the origins of his street's name and started doing some research.
 Soon, he became obsessed with the Glens and became good friends of Harm Kuijper.
 We came to know Harold during the 2008 GlensTour.
 This picture of Harold was taken during the memorial ceremony at the Warnsveld Memorial in September 2008.
 During our visit, Harold hosted a street party at his home for our group, for all residents of Hawkinsstraat, and others who participated in the ceremonies that day.
 The street party stands out as a high point on the 2008 Glens Tour.
 Harold and Harm Kuijper were again hosts to a Glens Tour in November 2009.
 This time, we had a great time interacting with young students at a local school (Lea Dasberg School).

 Harold Kip is a "Friend of The Glens" and was made an "Honorary Life Member" of the Glens'Association in 2010.

 Here we have the smallest picture showing the tallest "Honorary Life Member" of the Glens' Association.
 Harm Kuijper is so tall that he became exempt from military service because Dutch Army didn't have any clothing to fit him.
 (So the story goes, but he is a big fellow.)

-Harm and his brother are actively involved with the Normandy Veterans Association Friends.
+Harm and his brother created the Normandy Veterans Association Friends.
+Harm is a regular participant in D-Day events in Normandy.